Tenant Background Check With Social Security Number (The #1 Mistake)

 Hiring a background check service is likely the easiest option but can also be the most expensive.
 There are plenty of background check services that will perform name-based checks through dozens of criminal databases and return all the information to the requester.
 This option is the quickest, often taking just minutes to complete and get results, but usually carries a fee upwards of $25 for a single search.

 Finally, performing a background check through a law enforcement agency is another great option that is both cost-effective, easy to perform, and will return reliable results.
-The exact methods will depend on where the check is carried out as different states and counties perform background checks differently, however, in most states the state police department, or state bureau of investigation are a great first place to check.
+The exact methods will depend on where the check is carried out as different states and counties perform background checks differently, however, in most states the state police department, or state bureau of investigation is a great first place to check.

 For example, the Colorado Bureau of Investigation performs name-based statewide background checks for a fee.
 Simply access the CBI website,4 navigate to the internet criminal history check and select “individual”.
 This will allow individuals to perform the check entirely online by filling in some basic information and paying a small fee.
 Results should be available instantly.